ChillySundown/ChillySundown/README.md

 **Electrical Engineering & Computer Science @ MIT**
 🤖 Passionate about Robotics, Embedded Systems, ML, and Software Engineering

-My personal philosophy is the key to learning anything is to ask the right questions
+My motto is: "Make cool stuff"

 I’m currently developing my skills in C++, Python, and machine learning as I work toward my graduation in **2028**.
-I love solving challenging problems and collaborating on projects with real-world impact.
-Let's connect if you share my passion for learning or want to collaborate on a project
+I love to learn new skills and build software and hardware with a real-world impact.
+Let's connect if you share my passion for learning and building
 ---

 **Languages:**